 Flexibility is about agility in the workforce for the employer and employee to meet both business and employee needs.

-South Australians will be expected to work longer (to 67 from 2017).
+South Australians are expected to work longer and retire later (to the average age of 67 from 2017).
 South Australia also has the oldest population on the Australian mainland.
 This means that an increasing number of older South Australians will wish or need to work; and others will need caring from family members, many of whom will be in the paid workforce.

 Flexible working arrangements will be increasingly important to help older South Australians and carers participate in the workforce.